+- Attend a coaching session with a mentor.

 - Engage in project work.

 - Demonstrate leadership behaviour.

 - Learn from feedback from supervisor or peer assessor.

-(phone) on achievement of this level.
+Learner is entrusted for supervision at a distance (phone) on achievement of this level.

 If they choose to demonstrate leadership in teaching - they take on some teaching duties.